December 30, 2013 - January 9, 2014

 The academic aim of this seminar is to introduce the students to the Israeli legal system, while focusing on current issues at the core of the Israeli legal debate.
 The course will allow to students to examine key questions related to the identity of the Israeli State, including Jerusalem, the interaction with the Palestinian population in Israel and in the Occupied Territories, and the status of refugees.
 The course will include several field trips allowing the students to experience first-hand the workings of the Israeli legal system.

-Innovative new program offered by the Hebrew University and ORT Braude College.
-The semester-long program, conducted in English, is designed for engineering students of advanced standing.
+Innovative program offered by the Hebrew University and ORT Braude College.
+The semester-long program, conducted in English, is designed for engineering students in their third or fourth year of studies.

 The University of Chicago's spring-quarter Jerusalem program provides students in the College with an opportunity to study Middle Eastern Civilizations in one of the world’s most fascinating cities.
 Participants also take a fourth course in “practical” Modern Hebrew or Arabic language at the appropriate level.